jiangfengming/kasha/README.md

 `deviceType`: `desktop`|`mobile`.
 Use what type of device to render the page.
 Defaults to `desktop`.
 `proxy`: Returns the page with `Content-Type: text/html`.
 Otherwise returns `json`.
 `noWait`: Don't wait the result.
 It is useful for pre-caching the page.
-`callbackUrl`: Don't wait the result.
+`callbackURL`: Don't wait the result.
 Once the job is done, `POST` the result to the given url with `json` format.
 `metaOnly`: Only returns meta data without html content.
 `followRedirect`: Follows the redirects if the page return `301`/`302`.
 `ignoreRobotsTxt`: Still crawl the page even if `robots.txt` of the site disallowed.